Em1tt/Video-Generator/README.md

 # Video Compilation Generator

+🗃️ This repository is archived:
+Reddit changed its API, breaking this code.
+I will create a similar program for Discord soon.

 This utility fetches videos from a preconfigured subreddit, and creates a compilation out of them.
 It utilizes a queue system, which helps prevent lag on your device.

 **To start using this utility, run:**